waka/kcl-rb/demo/README.md

-# kcl-rb Demo
+# kcl-rb Demo App

 ## Build and Run

-### For development

-Run localstack container
+Run localstack container (mock for Kinesis and DynamoDB).

 ```
 $ docker-compose up
 ```

-Create resource on localstack using Terraform
+Create resources on localstack using Terraform

 ```
 $ cd terraform